dinethsiriwardana/Flutter-Notification/readme.md

         </activity>

-Finally you need to add this for the Custom Data in Additional Option in firebase massaging <i> <a href='https://github.com/dinethsiriwardana/flutter-notification/blob/main/ScreenShot/4.png?raw=true'> In Here <a> </i>
+At last add these for the Custom Data as Additional Options in firebase masseging <i> <a href='https://github.com/dinethsiriwardana/flutter-notification/blob/main/ScreenShot/4.png?raw=true'> In Here <a> </i>
   <br>
 Key - click_action <br>
 Value - FLUTTER_NOTIFICATION_CLICK